-The only thing is that the bride, who also happens to be the woman’s best friend, opted for a $100 charity gown for her day.
+The bride, who also happens to be the woman’s best friend, on the other hand had apparently opted for a $100 charity gown for her day.

 “When I showed up to the wedding with my husband, who wore a tuxedo, there were audible murmurs,” the wedding guest wrote.